cadethacker/cade-bootcamp/16-dao-database.md

 06df04e7-75df-44ad-8474-6ac51caa50c7,2x4 10ft,3.49
 ```

-Then run the below command:
+Then run the below command, changing out the path to the file for your laptop:

 ```
 retaildb=> \copy products FROM '/Users/cade/path/to/products-data.csv' DELIMITER ',' CSV HEADER